A phobia is an overwhelming and debilitating fear of an object, place, situation, feeling or animal.

 You could try these methods with the help of a professional or as part of a self-help programme.

 Treating complex phobias often takes longer and involves talking therapies, such as:

 Medication isn't usually used to treat phobias.
 However, it's sometimes prescribed to help people cope with the effects of anxiety.
 Medications that may be used include:

 How common are phobias?

 Phobias are the most common type of anxiety disorder.
-It's estimated that around 10 million people in the UK have a phobia.

 They can affect anyone, regardless of age, sex and social background.
 Some of the most common phobias include:

 - agoraphobia – fear of open spaces and public places